 Ch 1 to turn.

 Repeat between * * to the end of the row changing color every 11 stitches.
-It gets very easy with the second row as you can clearly see now where to start a new color.
+It gets straightforward with the second row as you can clearly see where to start a new color.
 121 stitches.

 Repeat the second row.
 At the end of the 10th row, pull through with soft pink.
 Leave a tail end ~17-20 inches long and cut off pink yarn.

 SC with soft pink.
-Make the first 11 stitches with soft pink and pull through 11th stitch with white.
+Make the first 11 stitches with soft pink yarn and pull through the 11th stitch with the white color.
 Pull slightly on all strands to achieve perfect tension.

 Your gingham pattern is starting to take shape.